Seb-C/kiss-orm/README.md

 Kiss-ORM is compatible with the following databases:
 - PostgreSQL, via the `pg`, `pg-format` and `pg-pool` packages that you need to install
-- MySQL, via the `mysql` package that you need to install
+- MySQL, via the `mysql` package that you need to install (experimental support)
+- SQLite, via the `sqlite` package that you need to install (experimental support)

 ## Basics